akshi8/university_rankings/README.md

 * Be sure to be in the project directory before running the data download script, if you used the cookie-cutter.sh for creating repos

+* You will need to install the kaggle client for download data using the kaggle.sh , type the following command in your command line

+        pip install kaggle-cli

+* After you kaggle client is downloaded you can use the kaggle_dat.sh to download data:
+* The use of kaggle client is to easily specify which comptition or member's data do you want to download

+> eg : kg dataset -u 'username' -p 'password' -o kagglemembername -d the-kaggle-dataset-name

+* Now to download the University ranking datasets, simply run the kaggle_dat.sh shell script

         bash kaggle_dat.sh

 * Kaggle data download requires user to login with username and password, so after running the `kaggle_dat.sh` file you'll be required to enter your kaggle user name and password

-* Also, note the above step will require you to sign up for kaggle if you're not a member
+> Also, note the above step will require you to sign up for kaggle if you're not a member

 ## About Data